art-test-stack/LLM-UQ-with-TM/README.md

 Parameters:
 - `--model`: Name of the FinLLM model to use for clustering (e.g. `finllm_3B`).
 - `--binarizer`: Binarization method to use for the features.
 Current options are:
-  - `default`: Standard binarization method desbribed in the thesis.
+  - `default`: Standard binarization method described in the thesis.
   - `max`: Max Threshold binarization method described in the thesis.
 - `--document`: Source of the features to use for clustering.
 Current options are:
   - `accumulation`: Use features collected per batch (from `fetched_batch_data.csv`).